 Transverse Process Fracture

-A transverse process fracture is a break or crack in 1 or more of these protrusions.
+A transverse process fracture is a break in 1 or more transverse process.
+These are wing-like bones on the right and left side of each vertebra in the spine.

 National Institute of Neurological Disorders and Stroke